libsemigroups/libsemigroups/docs/source/matrix/bmat/adapters/rho.rst

 Rho
 ===

-This page contains details of the specialisations of the `adapters<Adapters>` :cpp:any:`Rho` and :cpp:any:`RhoValue` for boolean matrices.
+This page contains details of the specialisations of the :ref:`adapters<Adapters>` :cpp:any:`Rho` and :cpp:any:`RhoValue` for boolean matrices.

 .. cpp:struct:: template <typename Mat>  \
                 RhoValue<Mat>